 - Insert the tunnel liner box into the rough cutout opening.
 Use the provided shims to get the tunnel level and square.

-- Use the provided long wood screws and/or concrete screws to attach the tunnel box to a nearby stud in your wall.
+- Use the provided long wood screws and/or concrete screws to attach the tunnel box to a nearby stud, brick, concrete, or bottom support.

 Step 8 Apply Spray Foam Sealant

 - Use the spray foam sealant to fill any gaps around the tunnel box.